 To apply for a waiver of Basic and Voluntary Term Life Insurance contributions, you must file your claim with MetLife between the 9th and 12th month after the date your disability began.
 Claims filed after the 12th month will not be considered.
-Contact HR Services to request a claim form.
-Click on the "Start a Chat" button on the top of this page.
+Contact the Benefits Service Center or MetLife to request a claim form.